 In this question-and-answer exchange, Rami bar Hama seeks to determine if all four shavings of the Nazir are due to a requirement to shave, and they therefore must all be performed with a razor, or whether one of them might only be due to the need to remove impure hair and hence not require a razor.
 Rava responds by citing the baraita that simply states “and he shaves four shavings.”

 The commentators had difficulty understanding the proof from Rava’s baraita.
 Tosafot suggest that perhaps since the baraita related to all four shavings as one, they must be similar to each other, and hence all the shavings, even the third one of the possibly impure nazir, are done to fulfill the requirement of shaving.
 Tosafot note the alternate possible explanation that is cited in line [4] of our text, yet this explanation is difficult as well.
 I suggest that perhaps in this sugya as well, Rava’s citation of the baraita was not intended as an answer to Rami bar Hama’s complex question.
 Rather, Rava was responding to an initial self-evident question that was asked in order adduce the baraita that would serve as the basis for Rami bar Hama’s complex question.
 The initial self-evident question as well as Rava’s answer to Rami bar Hama’s complex question was lost in transmission and was unknown to the editors of the sugya.

+Broader Implications

 All of these sugyot demonstrate the tendency of Rami bar Hama and Rava to invoke Tannaitic sources before asking a question for further analysis.
 And in fact, this is exactly how the Talmud describes the style with which these amoraim would learn before Rav Hisda.